The Shikoku Pilgrimage Temple Guide

 History of the temple

-During the Kōnin era (810-824), Kobo Daishi came here, moved the decayed Kanayama Manishuin to its present location, and changed the name to Kinkazan Myōjōjuzi Manishuin.
+During the Kōnin period (810-824), Kukai/Kobo Daishi came here, moved the decayed Kanayama Manishuin to its present location, and changed its name to Kinkazan Myōjōjuzi Manishuin.
 What motivated Kukai was his encounter with Kanayama Gongen, the protector of the sacred mountain of Kanayama, and the divine water that gushes from the hillside of Kanayama.
 Convinced that it was possible to revive all things, Kukai carved the Juichimen Kannon Bosatsu (Eleven-faced Bodhisattva Who Hears the Sounds of the World), the Amida Nyorai (Buddha of Limitless Light and Life), and the Aizenmyōō (Love-dyed Wisdom King), and enshrined them in the temple.

-During the Hogen Rebellion (a civil war in Kyoto in 1156), the Emperor Sutoku came here and saw the statue of Amida Nyorai carved by Kobo Daishi.
-As a result, he decided to live here.
+Emperor Sutoku was exiled here after his defeat in the Hogen Rebellion (a civil war in Kyoto in 1156) and died here.
 After his death, the temple had a memorial service for for the emperor and a shrine dedicated to him was constructed on the temple grounds.
 Emperor Gosaga made an imperial decree that memorial services for Emperor Sutoku should be performed here forever.
-This is why the temple is called the Temple of Memorial Services for Emperor Sutoku and the Temple of Emperor Sutoku.
-In the Meiji era (1868-1912), when temples were abolished due to the governmental movement to abolish Buddhism, the present Kinkazan Kōshoin Tennōji was established through the efforts of the head priests of branch temples and others.
+Therefore, the temple is called the Temple of Memorial Services for Emperor Sutoku and the Temple of Emperor Sutoku.
+In the Meiji era (1868-1912), the temple was once abandoned due to the government's abolitionist movement, the present Kinkazan Kōshoin Tennōji was established through the efforts of the head priests of branch temples and others.

 Highlights